caddyserver/website/src/docs/markdown/command-line.md

 `--browse` will enable directory listings if a directory without an index file is requested.

+`--reveal-symlinks` will show the target of symbolic links in directory listings, when `--browse` is enabled.

 `--templates` will enable template rendering.

 `--access-log` enables the request/access log.

 `--debug` enables verbose logging.

+`--no-compress` disables compression.
+By default, Zstandard and Gzip compression are enabled.

+`--precompressed` specifies encoding formats to search for precompressed sidecar files.
+Can be repeated for multiple formats.
+See the [file_server directive](/docs/caddyfile/directives/file_server#precompressed) for more information.

 This command disables the admin API, making it easier to run multiple instances on a local development machine.